gtolomei/big-data-computing/README.md

 - **Community Edition** (_free_)

 The former is the standard payment account, which gives you access to the fully-fledged Databricks' data analytics platfrom based either on Microsoft Azure or Amazon AWS computational resources.
-The latter, instead, allows you to enjoy Databricks for free without linking it to any external, cloud-based computational environment.
+The latter, instead, allows you to enjoy Databricks on Amazon AWS for free (of course with some limitations!)

 For the aim of our class, students **must all** sign up for a personal **Databricks Community Edition** account using this [link](https://community.cloud.databricks.com/login.html).
 Please, be sure to select the correct type of account: